truongsonghiep/journey-to-the-west/chapter-074.md

 Like the bright moon, spotless, high in the sky.
 Make no mistake as work and merit advance;
 Perfection yields a great enlightened god.

 We were telling you about Tripitaka and his disciples, who broke through the web of desires and leaped clear of the stronghold of passions.
 Urging the horse, they journeyed to the West, and soon it was the end of summer and the beginning of autumn, when the fresh cool permeated their bodies.
 You see The rains the waning heat assail
 As one Paulownia leaf turns pale.
 Fireflies dot the sedged path at night;
-Crickets chirp in the moon‟s bright light.
+Crickets chirp in the
+ moon's bright light.
 The mallows unfurl in the dew;
 Red smartweeds the sandbars endue.
 Rushes are first to decline
 When cicadas sadly repine.
 As they walked along, Tripitaka suddenly saw a tall mountain whose summit pierced the green void, truly touching the stars and blocking the sun.
 Alarmed, the elder called out to Wukong, “Look at the mountain ahead of us!
-It‟s so tall, I wonder if there‟s a road to take us through it.”
+It's so tall, I wonder if there's a road to take us through it.”
 “What are you talking about, Master?” asked Pilgrim, chuckling.
 “As the proverb says,
 The tall mountains will have their passageways;
 The deep waters will have their ferry boats.
 How could there be no road to take us through!
 You may proceed without worry.”

 On hearing this, the elder smiled in delight and urged his horse to go straight up the tall ridge.
 They had not traveled more than a few miles when they came upon an old man with flowing white hair all tousled and sparse whiskers like swaying silver threads.
 He had a string of beads around his neck and held a dragon-headed staff.
 Standing far up